 The majority of the ‘action’ takes place in the north of Liverpool, and the opening chapter relates the events of the ‘Tithebarn Street outrage’ – the murder of Richard Morgan in August 1874.
 This is spark that ignites an explosion of violent attacks over the next 20 or so years.
 The book then takes us through the development of more organised gang activity – from the informal gathering of ‘Cornermen’ to the infamous ‘High Rip’ gang whose notoriety spread to the national press.

-As the Liverpool Landscapes website itself hopes to show, at the end of the 19th Century the Tithebarn Street / Scotland Road area (View Larger Google Map) consisted of a mass of courts, narrow streets, dark alleys, and a pub on every corner.
+As this very website itself hopes to show, at the end of the 19th Century the Tithebarn Street / Scotland Road area consisted of a mass of courts, narrow streets, dark alleys, and a pub on every corner.
 The photographs which dot the book, especially the generous number in the first two chapters, show how the main streets looked much more like Paradise Street or Castle Street, compared to the large office buildings which dominate today.